bterwijn/memory_graph/README.md

 ![copy_immutbale.png](https://raw.githubusercontent.com/bterwijn/memory_graph/main/images/copy_immutable.png)

 ## Copying a Mix of Mutable and Immutable Values ##
-When copying a mix of values of mutable and immutable type, to save time, a deep copy will try to copy as few values of immutable type as possible in order to copy each value of mutable type.
+When copying a mix of values of mutable and immutable type, to save on time and space, a deep copy will try to copy as few values of immutable type as possible in order to copy each value of mutable type.
 ```python
 import memory_graph as mg
 import copy